AI-generated

 Doctrines

-• Constructive Delivery — In a contract of sale, execution of the Deed of Sale is deemed equivalent to delivery, and prior physical delivery or possession is not legally required to transfer ownership.
+• Constructive Delivery — Execution of the Deed of Sale is equivalent to delivery; prior physical possession is not legally required for transfer of ownership.

 Key Excerpts